SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 paymentRequired; // 0.020000000000000004
 ```

-So where did the that `4` come from at the end? [this video](https://www.youtube.com/watch/PZRI1IfStY0) explains why, this isn't *just* a JavaScript problem, it's in pretty much all languages when doing floating point calculations.
+So where did the that `4` come from at the end? [this video](https://www.youtube.com/watch/PZRI1IfStY0) explains why, this isn't *just* a JavaScript problem, it's in pretty much all languages when doing floating-point calculations.

 ___